EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 The second example I described earlier bears expanding in this context.
 The individual involved was working a standard eight-hour day in a home office with a laptop, an external monitor, a mobile phone on the desk, and wireless keyboard and mouse.
 The workspace was compact, meaning all of these devices were within 50 to 80 centimetres of their body for the duration of the working day.
 Persistent headaches and a reliable drop in concentration by early afternoon had been affecting their productivity for months before we spoke.

-Following the application of EMF Neutralizer Discs to the laptop, monitor, and phone, plus a Whole House USB on the router, headache frequency dropped by an estimated 70 to 90% over a four-week period.
+Following the application of Neutralizer Discs to the laptop, monitor, and phone, plus a Whole House USB plugged into a wall outlet via a USB adaptor near the router, headache frequency dropped by an estimated 70 to 90 percent over a four-week period.
 The afternoon concentration decline improved markedly.
 Their description of the change was that the mental fatigue that used to set in around 2 pm had largely stopped occurring.
 Nothing else changed in their routine during that period.
+Individual results vary.

-Across our customer base, we see estimated reductions in perceived EMF-related fatigue of 60 to 85% following product application, and estimated reductions in headache frequency of 70 to 90% in high-device environments.
-These are qualitative, self-reported outcomes, but the consistency of the pattern across different users and different setups is meaningful.
+Across our customer base, we see estimated reductions in perceived EMF-related fatigue of 60 to 85 percent following product application, and estimated reductions in headache frequency of 70 to 90 percent in high-device environments.
+These are qualitative, self-reported outcome descriptions, not controlled clinical data, and individual results vary.

 Building Your Complete Home Office EMF Protection Plan